Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/lib_lore.md

 # lib_lore
-lib_lore is a mcfunction library that allows other datapacks to easily search, remove, insert, and replace lines of lore on items.
+lib_lore is a mcfunction library that allows other data packs to easily search, remove, insert, and replace lines of lore on items.

 ## How to use
 There are 4 operations that can be applied.
 Each operation uses data storage and scoreboards as inputs and outputs.